Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/character_creation.md

 # Character Creation

-The system comes with some compendiums ready for you to customise.
+The system comes with some compendiums ready for you to customize.
 These are reset every time you update or install the system so it is recommended you copy them into your own compendium and edit them as required.

 # Skills

 In this section you will create or edit [skills](item_skill.md)

-1. Go to [fas fa-atlas]compendium packs
+1. Go to [fa-solid fa-atlas]compendium packs
-2. Click on [fas fa-atlas]Create Compendium
+2. Click on [fa-solid fa-atlas]Create Compendium

     - Give your compendium a name (e.g. `My Skills`)
     - Select _Item_ as _Document Type_